 Happy 20th birthday talent management.
 This technology has paved the way for the next generation of innovative talent software that finally ties talent to the business strategies it needs to support.
 Welcome Talent Analytics – the difference in value for the business, like the terms, is more than semantics.

-Greta Roberts is the founder and CEO of Talent Analytics, Corp.
-Read more about Greta here.
-She can be reached at greta[at]talentanalytics.com.
+Greta Roberts is the co-founder and CEO of Talent Analytics, Corp.
+Follow Greta on twitter @gretaroberts.